neondatabase/website/content/docs/guides/aws-lambda.md

 - An AWS account.
 You can create a free AWS account at [AWS Free Tier](https://aws.amazon.com/free/).
 - A Service Framework account.
 You can sign up at [Serverless Framework](https://www.serverless.com/).

+## Create a Neon project

+If you do not have one already, create a Neon project:

+1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
+2. Click **New Project**.
+3. Specify a name, a PostgreSQL version, a region, and click **Create Project**.

+For additional information about creating a Neon project, see [Set up a project](/docs/get-started-with-neon/setting-up-a-project).

 ## Create a table in Neon

 To create a table, navigate to the **SQL Editor** in the [Neon Console](https://console.neon.tech/), or connect to your project using Neon's [passwordless connect](../../connect/passwordless-connect/) feature: